tenchi-security/zanshin-cli/README.md

 #### `zanshin account invites get`

-Gets an specific invitation details, it only works if the invitation was made for the current logged user.
+Gets a specific invitation details, it only works if the invitation was made for the current logged user.

 **Usage**: